pradeephubgit/appsignal-docs/source/support/operating-systems.html.md

 title: "Supported Operating Systems"
 ---

 The AppSignal integrations for Ruby, Elixir & Node.js contain native extensions and a separate lightweight agent process.
 These native extensions are supported on most Linux distributions, FreeBSD and macOS/OSX.
-If an Operating System you use is not supported, please [get in touch](mailto:support@appsignal.com).
+If an Operating System you use is not supported, please [get in touch][support].

 ## Support table